EC-Council: EC-Council University (ECCU)

-EC-Council University (ECCU) was licensed by the Wyoming Board of Education in 2006.
-It offers bachelor’s and master’s degrees in cybersecurity and graduate certificate programs.
+EC-Council University (ECCU) was licensed by the Wyoming Board of Education in 2006, despite major concerns from the state Education Department, including the lack of clarity whether the "school would offer substantive academic activity".
+It offers bachelor's and master's degrees in cybersecurity and graduate certificate programs since 2015.

 EC-Council CodeRed

 EC-Council CodeRed was launched in 2019 as a cybersecurity learning platform with a library of 4,000 video lessons.
 It provides "microdegrees" on niche technical subjects.

 EC-Council Global Services

 EC-Council Global Services (EGS) is the consulting services division of the EC-Council Group.
 It received CREST membership for its cyber incident response, penetration testing, and vulnerability assessment services in 2020.

 EC-Council Aware

 EC-Council Aware is a cybersecurity training app that was launched in 2020 for iOS and Android.

 EC-Council CyberQ

 EC-Council launched its CyberQ platform in 2020.
 It is a cloud-based cyber range platform that automates the process of using cloud technology to deploy cyber targets.